pelithne/AKS-security-basics/defender-for-containers.md

 During this activity you will:

-* Scan Container image for vulnerabilities.
+* Scan container image for vulnerabilities.
-* Simulate a Security Alert for Kubernetes workload
+* Simulate a security alert for Kubernetes workload.
-* investigate and remediate Vulnerabilities.
+* Investigate and review vulnerabilities.

 Import the metasploit vulnerability emulator docker image from Docker Hub to your Azure container registry.